markward/local_autogroup/README.md

 ## Maintainer

-The module was authored and is being maintained by Mark Ward (me@moodlemark.com).
+The module was authored by Mark Ward (me@moodlemark.com).
+It is now being maintained by Emma Richardson.

 ## Thanks to